forgecommunity/signalforge/README.md

 | Native React Native path | Optional C++ JSI bridge with JS fallback | JS only | JS only | JS only | JS only |
 | Bundle size snapshot (gzip) | 2.03KB for `entries/react.mjs` | 4.41KB for `redux/dist/redux.mjs` | 0.07KB for `zustand/esm/index.mjs` | Not measured here | Part of React runtime |

-All size measurements come from the `npm run size` output in this repository and gzipping the comparison libraries from `node_modules`.【80c43e†L57-L60】【408c84†L1-L4】
+All size measurements come from the `npm run size` output in this repository and gzipping the comparison libraries from `node_modules`.

 ---